How to Invest in Property: A Blueprint for Achieving Long-Term Success

 - Locations with good access to places of employment.

-Other factors which make a good property investment location include locations with a moderate crime rate, low environmental pollution or flood risk, and good access to green space.
+Other factors which make a good area include locations with a moderate crime rate, low environmental pollution or flood risk, and good access to green space.

-Here’s why this is important: You can improve a property by investing in it, but you can’t improve the location.
+Here’s why this is important: You can improve a property by investing in it, developing it and adding value, but you cannot improve the location.

 Understanding Value